marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: What's the recommended daily limit for social media?

-A: Digital wellness experts suggest being mindful of your social media time, with many recommending around 30 minutes per day for better mental wellbeing, though individual needs may vary based on personal and professional requirements
+A: It largely depends on personal and professional requirements.
+Digital wellness experts suggest 30 to 60 minutes per day for better mental wellbeing.
+Ideally, they should be broken into shorter sections rather than continuous scrolling.

 ### Q: Can I set different limits for weekdays versus weekends?